yaseen-asaliya/Linux_Task_1/README.md

 note that this should be implemented on the second disk <br>

 * First, I added a new disk manually, then i created 2 partitions.
-* Create a Physical Volume for each partition
+* Create a physical volume for each partition
 <code>
   # pvcreate /dev/sdb1 /dev/sdb2
 </code>
 <br>

-*
+*  Create a volum group
 <code>
   # vgcreate -s 16M vg1 /dev/sdb1 /dev/sdb2
 </code>